Five Ways How AI Can Fight The Spread of COVID-19 Pandemic

-Yet another way to use the image recognition technology is to harness the power of AI to encourage people to wear masks.
+Yet another way to use image recognition technology is to harness the power of AI to encourage people to wear masks.
 According to The Centre for Disease Control and Prevention every American should wear a mask to defeat a Coronavirus.

-The facial recognition technology is currently well developed and the technology has little to no problem in spotting the difference between shapes of eyes, noses, and mouths.
+Facial recognition technology is currently well developed and the technology has little to no problem in spotting the difference between shapes of eyes, noses, and mouths.
 Thus, it would be not a challenge to deliver a model that scans the image data in search of people who are not wearing masks.

 The device could have been installed in the hallways of shopping malls to supervise if customers are wearing masks to protect themselves and those around them.
 If not, automatic notification to the security team would be launched.

 The power of artificial intelligence and machine learning can be used to search for the cure for new diseases, including the COVID-19.
 The internet comes with frequent news on the AI being used to support scientists in search of new molecules or chemicals to solve existing problems.
 The search for new battery materials is one of the recent examples.

 In the same matter, the search for a cure for COVID-19 or any other disease can be supported by AI-based solutions.
 A good example comes from Google-owned Deepmind, where the neural network designed to predict the way of protein folding was retrained to support the search for new drugs fighting the coronavirus.

 The prospects are impressive and breathtaking sometimes.
 But one would feel concerned, especially when reading about the facial recognition technology used to spot if people are wearing masks.
 Thus, the key is to approach the problem with care.

 How to use the COVID-fighting AI responsibly

 The AI-based solutions are shown not only as a way to change the world for the better - but also for the worse.
 That’s why companies and governments need to be extremely cautious when using this technology, especially dealing with outbreaks.